Nonequilibrium chemical short-range order in metallic alloys: Results

 \subsection{Nonequilibrium SRO during materials processing}

 We now turn to the analysis of the remnant SRO observed during solidification and thermomechanical processing (fig.~\ref{figure_1}) using the physical framework for nonequilibrium SRO developed in figs.~\ref{figure_2} and \ref{figure_3}.
 Figure \rref{figure_4}{a} shows that the remnant SRO in the as-cast alloy is far-from-equilibrium for any degree of undercooling $\Delta T$ employed during solidification.
-The lack of reduction in $D_\t{eff}$ with decreasing $\Delta T$ is a result that warrants discussion.
+The lack of reduction in $D_\t{eff}$ with decreasing $\Delta T$ is a result that warrants a brief discussion in light of the increase in SRO with decreasing $\Delta T$ observed in fig.~\rref{figure_1}{f}.
 Smaller $\Delta T$ provides liquid atoms more than two orders of magnitude (fig.~\rref{figure_1}{e}) more time to self-organize and form chemical SRO, but fig.~\rref{figure_4}{a} shows that liquid atoms do not use that time to find SRO configurations closer to the ones observed in equilibrium states.
-This indicates that the ordering bias during solidification is such that the \textit{nature} of the nonequilibrium SRO formed is fundamentally different from equilibrium SRO --- more time to self-organize results in more intense SRO of this different, far-from-equilibrium kind.
-Figure \rref{figure_4}{c} shows that the SRO of the as-cast alloy is in fact inherited from the liquid phase: notice how the Warren-Cowley parameters ($\alpha_\t{AB}$) of the solidified alloy are closer to the liquid phase than to the solid phase.
+This indicates that the ordering bias during solidification is such that the nature of the nonequilibrium SRO formed is fundamentally different from equilibrium SRO --- more time to self-organize results in more intense SRO of this different, far-from-equilibrium kind.
+Figure \rref{figure_4}{c} suggests that a large portion of the SRO of the as-cast alloy is in fact inherited from the liquid phase: notice how most of the Warren-Cowley parameters ($\alpha_\t{AB}$) of the solidified alloy are closer to the liquid phase than to the solid phase, even at the smallest undercoolings.
+This observation suggests the following physical mechanism of SRO formation during solidification.
+It is well-established that the solid-liquid interface is a region of finite width that is structurally and chemically different from both, the solid and the liquid.
+During solidification, atoms in the solid-liquid interface undergo a diffusion process that leads to their final arrangement into the as-cast crystalline structure.
+Thus, the nature of this diffusion process (which can be significantly different from the diffusion in the liquid and solid) dictates the resulting SRO state of the as-cast alloy.
+In ref.~\cite{freitas_uncovering_2020} it was observed that the solid-liquid interface is a liquid-like region that has its structure altered (with respect to liquid in the bulk) by the influence of the nearby solid surface --- an effect that was called interface-induced ordering.
+Here, we build on that observation to propose that the diffusion mechanism in the solid-liquid interface is also more akin to those of the liquid, which is substantially different than the vacancy-driven diffusion that creates equilibrium SRO in solids.
+As the undercooling temperature decreases, the increased time available for atomic rearrangement in the liquid phase allows for more of the chemically-biased diffusion in the solid-liquid interface to take place --- effectively equilibrating the SRO according to the structure and diffusion in the solid-liquid interface.
+This results in far-from-equilibrium SRO that progressively deviates from the liquid SRO as undercooling decreases, but that is still significantly different from the bulk solid state.
 This mechanism of SRO formation is behind recent experimental observations and empirical models\autocite{bai_short-range_2023,you_ordering_2023,han_ubiquitous_2024}.